R Data Reshaping – 4 Major Functions to Organise your Data!

 For analytic functions, the data obtained as a result of an experiment or study is generally different.
 Usually, the data from a study has one or more columns that can identify a row followed by a number of columns that represent the values measured.
 The columns that identify the row can be thought of as a composite key of a database column.

-To understand this concept of reshape R, knowledge of the matrix is very necessary.
+To understand this concept of reshaping data R, knowledge of the matrix is very necessary.
 So, here is the R Matrix tutorial for you.

 Joining Columns and Rows in a Data Frame